 Information about Islam

-Muslims believe in one God (Allah) and pray five times daily (salah).
-If you are travelling in a Muslim country, you may hear the first call to prayer at around 5am!
-Isla is a very respectful religion based on the teachings handed down from Allah in the Qu’ran.
+Muslims believe in one God (Allah) and pray five times daily (Salah).
+If you are traveling in a Muslim country, you may hear the first call to prayer at around 5 am!
+Islam is a very respectful religion based on the teachings handed down from Allah in the Qu’ran.

-At the Sultan Ahmed Mosque (Blue Mosque) you will see ritual washing areas for wudu (ritual washing to purify before prayer).
-You will see separate worship areas and men and women (this is not sexist, it is for the focus of prayer).
+At the Sultan Ahmed Mosque, you will see separate worship areas and men and women (this is not sexist, it is for the focus of prayer).

 If you look at the carpet inside the Blue Mosque, you will see some darker red sections, which separate areas of prayer.

-Inside the Blue Mosque, there is a section where you can request further information about Islam.
+Inside the Mosque, there is a section where you can request further information about Islam.

 If you are visiting Istanbul, you might also like to read about…